 ‘Now sir don’t take that attitude.
 We’re are only doing our job.’

-With this the younger policeman reached for his truncheon and accordingly the man who had raised the objection, who was still waiting for the rest of the constitution to upload, moved, with a certain degree of urgency, further down the street.
-And it looked, at least to the policemen, as if he had in fact lost interest in his line of argument due to the presence of the truncheon or perhaps dew to the slowness of the connection speed of his iPhone.
-However, out of the earshot of the police the man now raised his phone to his ear and began to speak to somebody in a hushed tone.
+With this, the younger policeman reached for his truncheon and accordingly the man who had raised the objection, who was still waiting for the rest of the constitution to upload, moved, with a certain degree of urgency, further down the street.
+And it looked, at least to the policemen, as if he had in fact lost interest in his line of argument due to the presence of the truncheon or perhaps due to the slowness of the connection speed of his iPhone.
+However, out of the earshot of the police, the man now raised his phone to his ear and began to speak to somebody in a hushed voice.